 Amendments to the Zoning Code affecting airport influence areas are subject to the review of the Riverside County Airport Land Use Commission (ALUC).
-An application for a Consistency Determination has been filed and ALUC review is anticipated prior to City Council consideration of the proposed amendments.
+On June 18, 2020, ALUC issued a Determination of Consistency for the proposed amendments, finding that the proposed amendments were consistent with applicable Airport Land Use Compatibility Criteria (Exhibit 11).